benjicwood/Ghostwriters/README.md

 # GHOSTWRITERS

-A website for the rock band Ghostwriters from Bingley, West Yorkshire
+A website for the rap rock band Ghostwriters from Bingley, West Yorkshire

 www.ghostwriterstheband.co.uk